intersel/iFSMAnimation/README.md

 data-div-class
 --------------
-Actually, a 'div' encapsultes the animation.
+Actually, a 'div' embeds the animation.
 It is possible to define the class that should be used on this div.

 Example:
 ```html